 Step 1 – Install Java

-The latest version of Apache Solr required Java 8 or greater version to run.
+Apache Solr 9.0 required Java 11 or greater version to run.
 Make sure your system fulfills the Java requirements on your system.
 If not run the following command to install Java.

 sudo dnf install java-11-openjdk

 Then check installed Java version:

 java -versionopenjdk version "11.0.4" 2019-07-16 LTS OpenJDK Runtime Environment 18.9 (build 11.0.4+11-LTS) OpenJDK 64-Bit Server VM 18.9 (build 11.0.4+11-LTS, mixed mode, sharing)

 Step 2 – Install Apache Solr on CentOS/RHEL 8